Leon Theremin: United States

 proposed to her, but she chose to marry attorney Robert Rockmore, and thereafter used his name professionally.

 The U.S. Federal Bureau of Prisons hired Theremin to build a metal detector for Alcatraz Federal Penitentiary.

-Theremin was interested in a role for the theremin in dance music.
+He was interested in a role for the theremin in dance music.
 He developed performance locations that could automatically react to dancers' movements with varied patterns of sound and light.

 The Soviet consulate had apparently demanded he divorce Katia.
 Afterwards, while working with the American Negro Ballet Company, the inventor married a young African-American prima ballerina Lavinia Williams.
 Their marriage caused shock and disapproval in his social circles, but the ostracized couple remained together.

 Return to the Soviet Union

 Theremin abruptly returned to the Soviet Union in 1938.
 At the time, the reasons for his return were unclear; some claimed that he was homesick, while others believed that he had been kidnapped by Soviet officials.
 Beryl Campbell, one of Theremin's dancers, said his wife Lavinia "called to say that he had been kidnapped from his studio" and that "some Russians had come in" and that she felt that he was going to be spirited out of the country.

 Many years later, it was revealed that Theremin had returned to his native land due to tax and financial difficulties in the United States.
 However, Theremin himself once told Bulat Galeyev that he decided to leave himself because he was anxious about the approaching war.
 Shortly after he returned he was imprisoned in the Butyrka prison and later sent to work in the Kolyma gold mines.
 Although rumors of his execution were widely circulated and published, Theremin was put to work in a sharashka (a secret laboratory in the Gulag camp system), together with Andrei Tupolev, Sergei Korolev and other well-known scientists and engineers.
-The Soviet Union rehabilitated him in 1956.
+The Soviet Union said he was rehabilitated, closing its case against him in 1956.